LeNPaul/physics-in-motion/README.md

 # Physics in Motion Development

-This is a repo for developing the Physics in Motion fullstack web application.
+This is a repo for developing the Physics in Motion full stack web application.

 ## Installation
 1. Download the repository